Updated: Oct 26, 2019

 This list is going to show you examples of 5 different VSTs and some of them are available as AU plugins too.

-If you want to hear what each one sounds like, check out the video below to have a listen.
+If you want to hear what each one sounds like, check out the video below.

 The first one I want to show you is Krush by Tritik.
 This is a bit-crusher effect and is one of my favorite and go-to options for distortion plugins.